 I´ve put together a list of all the tips and tricks that the special needs Moms in my group and I have ever used.
 I have also done plenty of research to figure out what other options are available for us.
 So, if you also have a kid that is at risk of wandering off, these are some things you may consider doing (I am not recommending products or brands.
 I just list them for your reference.
 Please, do your own research to figure out what works for you and your family)

-30 TIPS ON HOW TO PREVENT YOUR AUTISTIC CHILD FROM WANDERING OFF
+AUTISM ELOPEMENT: 30 TIPS ON HOW TO PREVENT AUTISM WANDERING

 Securing the house: